 The Picture Hat – This style creates a striking silhouette when paired with a wedding jumpsuit or suit.
 Our Jamie Hatwas inspired by style maven Bianca Jagger’s iconic wedding look.

 “I am so pleased to celebrate romance and love with Lock & Co.’s inaugural wedding collection.
 When choosing the perfect bridal headpiece, you should think about what kind of silhouette you want to create.
 Is it bold and beautiful or demure and elegant?
 I invite all brides-to-be to come to the shop for a one-on-one styling consultation, and let us help you find that perfect piece.” – Awon Golding, Head Millinery Designer.

 Lock & Co’s Head Millinery Designer has designed a stunning collection of bridal hats & wedding veils.
 From a swoon-worthy tulle chapel veil to a duchess satin wedding hat.
 Each Lock Couture wedding hat, wedding headband, or headpiece can be crafted to match your beautiful wedding dress.
-Our team of stylists would love to help you find the perfect headpiece to compliment your wedding style.
-Please do get in touch - Contact Us
+Our team of stylists would love to help you find the perfect headpiece to complement your wedding style.
+Please do get in touch.